 Framework for Transition to Successor IANA Operator

-This framework plan outlines key actions that would allow the incumbent IANA perator (IIO) to ensure an orderly transition of the IANA Functions to a successor IANA perator (SIO) while maintaining continuity and security of operations.
+This framework plan outlines key actions that would allow the incumbent IANA Functions Operator (IIFO) to ensure an orderly transition of the IANA Functions to a successor IANA Functions Operator (SIFO) while maintaining continuity and security of operations.

 Document Structure

-This document identifies those functions, systems, processes and documents that might need to be transitioned by the incumbent IANA perator, including actions that would be required to allow a successor operator to perform the IANA Functions.
+This document identifies those functions, systems, processes and documents that might need to be transitioned by the incumbent IANA Functions Operator, including actions that would be required to allow a successor operator to perform the IANA Functions.

 Additional documents of importance to a transition include (on CWG DT-L wiki):